yashmaurya01/yashmaurya01.github.io/content/papers/paper1/index.md

 tags: ["Federated Learning","Privacy","Medical"]
 author: ["Yash Maurya","Prahaladh Chandrahasan","Poornalatha G"]
 description: "Accepted at IEEE Global Conference for Advancement in Technology 2022"
-summary: "Developed a Federated Learning system for Colorectal Cancer Prediction, preserving client privacy while achieving an 86.2% accuracy, on par with the centralized model for IID clients."
+summary: "Developed a Federated Learning system for Colorectal Cancer Prediction, preserving client privacy while achieving an 86.2% accuracy, on par with the centralized model for IID clients.
+We anticipate our study to enable additional healthcare studies driven by vast and diverse data, and illustrate the efficacy of FL at such magnitude and task complexity as a paradigm shift for multi-site partnerships, eliminating the need for data sharing."
 cover:
     image: "paper1.png"
     alt: "Image caption"